Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Non-reciprocal Antennae

-The above statements have not excluded a spherical shape, which occurs on evoking the Poincar\'e-Brouwer theorem\citep{Brouwer1911}.
+The above statements have not excluded a spherical shape, which occurs on evoking the Poincar\'e-Brouwer theorem~\citep{Brouwer1911}.
 This theorem was originally proven by Poincar\'e and is sometimes called the hairy-ball theorem; it states that there exists at least one point on the surface of a sphere at which vectors of electric and magnetic fields become equal to zero.
 The Poynting vector is also zero at this point.
-This theorem indicates a toroidal shape instead of a spherical circulator, which is the second lesson from nature about solar light harvesting mentioned by previous authors\citep{Scholes2011} and is consistent with the requirement of anapole radiation, but is not honoured in a recent design of bio-inspired optical antennae\citep{Hong2015}.
-The non-spherical requirement is not only depicted at a smaller scale as for the light-harvesting complex discussed here but also at a larger scale as in chromatophores\cite{Chandler2009}, although the later authors describe the shape of the chromatophores of Rhodobacter sphaeroides as spherical in their abstract but as vesicles later in the content of their paper.
+This theorem indicates a toroidal shape instead of a spherical circulator, which is the second lesson from nature about solar light harvesting mentioned by previous authors~\citep{Scholes2011} and is consistent with the requirement of anapole radiation, but is not honoured in many designs of bio-inspired optical antennae~\citep{Hong2015}.
+The non-spherical requirement is depicted not only at the scale for the light-harvesting complex discussed but also on a larger scale as in chromatophores~\citep{Chandler2009}, although the later authors describe the shape of the chromatophores of {\it Rhodobacter sphaeroides} as spherical in their abstract but as vesicles later in the content of their paper.